askonomm/shapex/README.md

 #### Get the subscription count

-If you want to get the number of subscriptions for a specific event or state change, you can use the `$.getSubscriptionCount` method.
+If you want to get the number of subscriptions for a specific event or state change, you can use the `$.subscriptionCount` method.
 This method takes the event or state change name as its argument and returns the number of subscriptions.

 ```typescript
 // State change subscriptions